Dragon Yoga Pose: The Benefits and 9 How To

 Dragon Splits Yoga Pose offers the deepest stretch for hip flexors.
 Straighten both legs into the splits.
 Support the front leg and hip with a bolster under the buttock for balance and to release weight; this relaxes the muscles.
 Sit up tall or forward fold the upper body for different sensations.

-Fire-Breathing Dragon Yoga Pose
+Fire Breathing Dragon Yoga Pose

-Fire-Breathing Dragon Pose
+Fire Breathing Dragon Pose

-Coming Out of the Dragon Yoga Pose
+Coming Out of the Pose

 Move your hands to the Downward Facing Dog position, move the back knee forward a bit, tuck the back toes under, and with a nice groan, step back to Down Dog.